goshdarngames/Torus-Snake/game_logic/README.md

     * appleMat - The material used for the apple.

+    * snakeMoveInterval - The time in seconds between each snake move.

+    * snakeMoveTimer - The time in seconds until the next snake move.

 gameData defines two functions that are used to map between the 2D coordinate system of the snake and the torusMeshes list: